 David Harewood MBE is an actor, director, author and activist.
 With a career spanning almost 35 years, David has performed on stage with some of the most prestigious theatres and across TV and Film on some of the biggest networks in the world.
-David is currently filming his final season of Supergirl in Vancouver, a role that alongside DC Comics and Warner Bros saw him make his directorial debut, adding yet another string to his bow of creativity and talent.
+In 2021 David wrapped the final season of Supergirl, a role that alongside DC Comics and Warner Bros saw him make his directorial debut, adding yet another string to his bow of creativity and talent.

 Through his exploration of important and often difficult subjects, David has become a driving force for systematic and cultural change.
 From his documentary ‘David Harewood: Psychosis and Me’ highlighting his battle with mental health in his twenties, to the influences and injustices that come from simply being born as a person of colour in documentaries such as Black is the New Black, Could Britain Ever Have a Black Prime Minister and Why Is Covid Killing People of Colour?, in addition to his work with UNICEF to protect children in danger – David is a true change maker in every sense of the word.
 He has helped raise awareness as well as millions of pounds for so many charities, organisations and individuals across our collective global communities.

 In September 2021, his first book ‘Maybe I Don’t Belong Here: A Memoir of Race, Identity, Breakdown and Recovery’ will be published via Pan Macmillian alongside his return home to the UK.